rheinspree/docker-kvm/README.md

 Sometimes you need to orchestrate immutable windows instances, and Windows Server Containers aren't available yet.

-## Networking

-The entrypoint script allows you to pass the `$BRIDGE_IF` environment variable.
-If set, it will add that bridge interface to the container's `/etc/kvm/bridge.conf` file which, in turn, allow your kvm instance to attach to that bridge using the built-in `kvm-bridge-helper`.

-Note, however, that if you want to do this, you'll need to pass the `--net=host` option to your `docker run` command, in order to access the host's networking namespace.

 ## Service file

 Also included in this repo is a service file, suitable for use with systemd (CoreOS and fleet), provided as an example.
 You'll need to fill in your own values, of course, and customize it to your liking.